Get involved in 2016! Volunteer for a Barristers' Committee!

 The Open Service Task Force is an initiative for 2015 to involve members of the Knoxville Bar Association in a wider variety of community outreach and volunteerism opportunities.
 Read more about the task force from the January 2015 issue of DICTA.
 Check the events calendar for upcoming opportunities to get involved or contact one of the co-chairs listed below.

 The purpose of this section is to provide a directory of law firms in alphabetical order along with a brief description of each firm.
-You may search by firm name or area of practice.
+You may search by firm name, area of practice or by attorney last name.

 KBA members should login to view a complete directory of Knoxville attorneys.
 Law firms interested in being listed in this section, should click here for more information.